UWM-Libraries/2022-02-09-uwmilwaukee-sc-git/index.md

 {% include swc/intro.html %}
 {% elsif site.carpentry == "none" %}
 {% include none/intro.html %}
-{% elsif site.carpentry == "dc" %}
-{% include dc/intro.html %}
 {% elsif site.carpentry == "lc" %}
 {% include lc/intro.html %}
-{% endif %}

-{% if site.pilot %}
-This is a pilot workshop, testing out a lesson that is still under development.
-The lesson authors would appreciate any feedback you can give them about the lesson content and suggestions for how it could be further improved.
 {% endif %}

 {% comment %}